Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 There has been an increasing trend toward using a lower stance and an open bridge in the pool world, and practically all snooker players use a low stance and an open bridge.
 This is no surprise since accuracy is so important with tighter pool pockets (another pool trend in recent times) and in snooker, where the table is huge and the pockets are tiny.

-Now, some people don't like the cue leaving their bridge hand, which can occur with an open bridge on firm follow shots and power shots with english; but as long as there is no risk of hitting nearby obstacle balls (in which case, a closed bridge might be advisable), this is not really an issue since the CB is already gone before the shaft moves in the bridge.
+Now, some people don't like the cue leaving their bridge hand, which can occur with an open bridge on firm follow shots and power shots with english; but as long as there is no risk of hitting nearby obstacle balls (in which case, a closed bridge might be advisable), this is not really an issue since the CB is already gone before the shaft moves in the bridge (see the 2:32 point in NV B.96 - Grip and bridge technique and advice).
 Some people also tend to lift the tip during the stroke, especially with shots requiring more power, and premature lift can result in miscuing over the top of the CB, but this is a stroke issue (e.g., grip tightening and/or elbow dropping), not a bridge issue.
-For them, the closed bridge could help; although, eliminating the grip or stroke flaws might be a better alternative.
+For them, the closed bridge could help; although, eliminating the grip or stroke flaws is a better alternative.
 Otherwise, whether the bridge is closed or open really has no effect on the CB, except for the fact that the increased friction associated with a closed bridge could reduce power and control a small amount.
 Some rail bridges, especially when cueing low close to a cushion, do require a closed bridge.
 Now, psychologically, there could be many more advantages to a closed bridge.
 For example, some people just feel more secure with a closed bridge.

 For demonstrations of most of the concepts related to both open and closed bridges, view the following videos: